 I’ve read a few stories were in the first chapter there like twelve people introduced all with first and second names that took several read-throughs to pronounce as well as place names that were just as complicated.

-I think it comes of writers not realising that while they have lived with these characters for months even years and know them well, that a reader is learning about them slowly and dumping a ton of hard-to-pronounce names along with description and scenery can be a little overwhelming.
+I think it comes of writers not realising that while they have lived with these characters for months even years and know them well, that a reader is learning about them slowly.
+So dumping a ton of hard-to-pronounce names along with description and scenery can be a little overwhelming.

 Books and Movies